heremaps/naksha/docs/LIFECYCLE.md

 The following explains what _actions_ are assigned to which _operations_.
 Note, there are far more _operations_ than _actions_, so the assignment is `1 : n`.
 This document uses the terms _client_, _server_, and _storage_.
 The _storage_ is the low-level driver that is used by the _server_ (e.g. Naksha-Hub) to interact with a physical storage (the implementation of the `IStorage` interface).
 The term _client_ refers to a client performing some action by sending instructions to the _server_, no matter if this is a Web-UI, CLI-tool, or another server/service.

 ### Upsert
-Technically the _storage_ supports an _UPSERT_ operation, but eventually it is just automatically resolved by the _storage_ into either create or update, depending on the feature exists already, or is new.
+Technically the _storage_ supports an _UPSERT_ action and operation, but eventually it is just automatically resolved by the _storage_ into either create or update, depending on the feature exists already, or is new.
 The _UPSERT_ is no real action nor an operation, it always will result in one of the other actions and operations.

 ## Operations